Annual MLK Celebration

-The Fargo Human Relations Commission will host its annual celebration honoring civil rights leader Dr. Martin Luther King, Jr. on Monday, January 15, 2018 at the Fargo Theatre, 314 Broadway.
-The 18th annual event will feature performances and the Fargo Human Relations Award presentations.
+The Fargo Human Relations Commission hosts an annual celebration honoring civil rights leader Dr. Martin Luther King, Jr. The annual event features entertainment and the Fargo Human Relations Awards presentations.

 The Fargo Human Relations Award will be presented to a youth, adult and organization that have made significant contributions to the area of human relations in the FM community.